Memorix101/space_invaders_project/docs/PLATFORMS.md

     <br/>
     <br/>
 - Xbox 360
   - Waiting until it's safe to install CFW without the worry about a ban.
 (XNA is dead on Xbox 360 😢).
 Can Xenia run homebrew well?!
 Never tested it.
+Also the homebrew situation is kind of meh over there.
     <br/>
     <br/>
 - Java